 In the earlier example, if the agent was given a hose instead of a bucket of water, it would not know what to do with it without learning from scratch, since it did not learn the causal relationship between water and fire, but only the relationship between the "flip bucket" action and the goal of putting out the fire.

 Niekum said, "For these reasons, there is growing interest in model-based reinforcement learning, though it has its own challenges.
-For example, how do you measure confidence in your model, what do you do when the model is wrong, and how do you manage uncertainty when attempting to plan over longtime horizons?"
+For example, how do you measure confidence in your model, what do you do when the model is wrong, and how do you manage uncertainty when attempting to over longtime horizons?"

 Explaining for ML models

-At the heart of explainability is the notion that explanations must be able to identify and quantify all those factors that are causally responsible for a deep learning model's behavior.
-In this regard, causality refers to the model function itself, and not the task that the model is addressing, said Ankur Taly, head of data science at Fiddler Labs, which offers an explainable AI engine.
+At the heart explainability is the notion that explanations must be able to identify and quantify all those factors that are causally responsible for a deep learning model's behavior.
+In this regard, causality refers to the model function itself, and not the task that the model is addressing, said Ankur Taly, head data science at Fiddler Labs, which offers an explainable AI engine.

 Faithfully explaining deep learning models is challenging due to their complexity.
 This makes it hard to analytically reason about the importance of each feature in the model function.
 Earlier approaches to causal deep learning worked around this challenge by observing the model's predictions on a data set, and fitting a simpler, interpretable model to it to obtain explanations.

 "Unfortunately, such methods are susceptible to the well-known pitfall of inferring causal relationships from observational data," Taly said.
 One cannot tease apart features that are truly causal to the model's prediction from those that are correlated with it.